Nathan Healy

 Arlington Electricity Prices

-Understanding Arlington’s electricity costs helps homeowners make informed decisions about their energy future and potential savings opportunities.
+Understanding Arlington, VA’s electricity costs helps homeowners make informed energy decisions for their families and budgets.

-Virginia electricity rates have steadily climbed from 12.0 cents per kWh in 2021 to 14.5 cents per kWh in 2024, representing a 21% increase over three years.
+Virginia electricity rates have climbed from 12.0 cents per kWh in 2021 to 14.5 cents in 2024, impacting monthly household budgets across Arlington.

 Price of Energy: Virginia vs National Average